Timothy Stamps

-Timothy John Stamps (15 October 1936 – 26 November 2017) was a Welsh and Zimbabwean politician and doctor who served in the Government of Zimbabwe as Minister of Health from 1986 to 2002.
+Timothy John Stamps (15 October 1936 – 26 November 2017) was a Welsh and Zimbabwean politician and medical doctor who served in the Government of Zimbabwe as Minister of Health from 1986 to 2002.
 For most of that period, he was the only white member of the government.

 Early life and career

 Stamps was born in Wales in 1936.
 After completing medical training at Cardiff Medical School, he initiated training in Paediatrics before becoming a GP in Newport, South Wales.
 He gained experience in Public Health in South Wales before moving, with his then wife and children, to Rhodesia in 1968 as Medical Officer of Health for Salisbury.
 He spent the remainder of his life in Rhodesia and Zimbabwe.
 He was promoted to Chief Medical Officer in 1970.

 He was dismissed from this last post in 1974, allegedly for trying to switch the emphasis in healthcare provision slightly more towards the black community.
 At that time, whites comprised no more than 15% of the population of Salisbury but at least 60% of municipal spending on social services in the city was directed towards them.

 After his dismissal, Stamps worked as a private GP and got involved in a number of community projects.
 In 1974 he gained a law degree at night school and became increasingly interested in politics.
 He became chairman of the 'Freedom from Hunger' campaign (a UN-sponsored organisation) in Rhodesia.
 In May 1976, he was elected to Salisbury City Council.

 At the time of Zimbabwe's independence, an insurance funded healthcare system provided a first world provision for most whites.
 By contrast, most blacks enjoyed only the most basic of medical services.
 The only access to healthcare for blacks in rural areas was through mission station clinics or clinics provided by white farmers for workers and their families.